Cartoon Network (United Kingdom and Ireland): Cartoonito

-On 1 March 2022, a Cartoonito block was launched, airing on weekdays from 9am to 11am (previously 9am to 10am).
+On 1 March 2022, a Cartoonito block was launched, airing on weekdays from 9 am to 10 am (although it briefly extended to end at 11 am during the Spring-Summer of 2022).
 Unlike the channel's other programming blocks, it does not air during the school holidays.

 Sister networks

 Boomerang

 In May 2000, Boomerang was launched by Cartoon Network in the UK and Ireland, and most "classic" cartoons were moved from Cartoon Network to Boomerang, which initially broadcast from 6 am to 12 am.
 In October 2001, Boomerang became a 24-hour channel and the remaining "classic" cartoons like The Smurfs, also moved to Boomerang.

 Cartoonito

 In May 2007, Cartoonito was launched as a pre-school channel replacing Cartoon Network Too.
 Cartoonito aired from 4am to 9pm daily.
 In January 2018, Cartoonito officially began airing 24 hours a day.